AudioBible/KJV/HELP.md

 # How to help, join the operation, bombs away!

 Paste this video link as a comment reply to comments on youtube and paste it as a comment all over the internet so others can see these videos!
+Read some of the idiotic comments people post refuting the facts!
+Trust me, just going through the motions will teach you a lot about life in this reality we live in!

 https://www.youtube.com/watch?v=pNe1wWeaHOU&list=PLYI8318YYdkCsZ7dsYV01n6TZhXA6Wf9i&index=1